 Copy Engine

-Size-first dispatch with zero-alloc micro copies, raw P/Invoke I/O, triple-buffered overlapped pipeline, 9 hash engines, VSS snapshot support, and Defender exclusion.
+Size-first dispatch with zero-alloc micro copies, raw P/Invoke I/O, an overlapped ring pipeline for large files, eight hash algorithms, VSS locked-file support, and an optional Defender exclusion.

 Size-First Dispatch

 Brutal Copy's engine categorises every file by size before choosing the optimal copy path.
-Four tiers ensure every file gets purpose-built handling:
+Each tier gets purpose-built handling:

 | Tier | Size Range | Optimisation |